alexvkcr/CMT/README.md

 # CMT
-This repository contains a file with the application to deploy CMT, Clustering Multilingüe de Tweets (Multilingual Clustering of Tweets)
+This repository contains a file with the thesis of, Clustering Multilingüe de Tweets (Multilingual Clustering of Tweets).

+Soon it will contain the app and instructions for deployment